vmware-tanzu/cartographer-site/content/docs/development/testing-templates.md

 2. File named `workload.yaml`
 3. The workload file inherited from parent directory

+### Expected

+The expected file may be specified in the following order of precedence:

+1. File named in the `.expected` field of `info.yaml`
+2. File named `expected.yaml`
+3. The expected file inherited from parent directory

 ### Supply Chain Inputs

 The inputs may be specified in the `supplyChainInputs` field of `info.yaml`.
 Otherwise, they are inherited from the